eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 $$P_{\text{genuine}} = P_{\text{aware}} \times P_{\text{not fatigued}}$$

-If the check fails, then the utility for that candidate is set to be equal to that of their least liked known candidate.
+If the check fails, then the utility for that candidate is set to be just below that of their least liked known candidate.
 This simulates the voters to basically say "I don't know them, so I'll leave them off my ballot".
+This simulates how Schulze (Condorcet) would interpret a truncated ballot: all unranked candidates are below all ranked ones, and treated as the voter being indifferent between them.
+For cardinal systems, this functionally gives unknown candidates a 0 score (unapproved for Approval).

 ## The Runoff Assumptions